lukas-dachtler/simply-minify/README.md

 ```
 This will minify all files in the `"dist"` folder in the **root directory** of your app.
 ## Arguments
-The function `simplyMinify` takes 3 arguments with the following default values:
+The function `simplyMinify` takes 3 arguments:

 argument|data type|description|default|example
 ---|---|---|---|---